-I’m proud to announce that this November I’ll be hosting a photography workshop in Jordan with my colleague and friend Colby Brown!
+I’m proud to announce that this November I’ll be hosting a photography workshop in Jordan!

-Join us this Nov 22nd to November 30th 2012 for the trip of a lifetime AND help a wonderful cause at the same time.
+Join me this Nov 22nd to November 30th 2012 for the trip of a lifetime AND help a wonderful cause at the same time.

 We will be working alongside the Iraq Al-Amir Women’s Cooperative Society which provides special training projects for women in the capital city, Amman.
 From learning to make beautiful crafts, handmade pure soaps, chemical-free hand-made paper, stunning pottery, to quality fabrics, the Cooperative Society provides women with the opportunity to create sustainable income for their families.